bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 And so if you spread out who runs it it might be a little harder to shut down for example and so and I guess so one last interesting thing about this.
 So, yeah, Federation is basically, it's like a multi-sig.
 It's a multi-sig.
-Each one of these servers, there's like, let's say me, Steven, and Christophe are running FediMint, right?
+Each one of these servers, there's like, let's say me, Stephen, and Christoph are running FediMint, right?
 We'll each have a server and the server just runs one program, relatively simple program.
-And so underneath me, my server, Steven's server, and Christophe's server all have one key and a two of three multi-sequence site.
+And so underneath me, my server, Stephen's server, and Christoph's server all have one key and a two of three multi-sequence site.
 And then the server itself has a bunch of logic for what to do with that custody of Bitcoin, right?
 Like whether to accept the deposit, whether to issue a withdrawal, whether to issue these e-cash tokens, and lastly, whether to use these e-cash tokens to basically incentivize a Lightning node to do payments for them.
-And so the federation is the multi-sig and then there's some logic inside that my server, Steven's server, and Christophe's server need to agree on that allows basically smart contracting.
+And so the federation is the multi-sig and then there's some logic inside that my server, Stephen's server, and Christoph's server need to agree on that allows basically smart contracting.
 So it's kind of like underneath, it's kind of like a smart contract as well.
 And the smart contracting so far is very blunt, but one of the, they can only do a couple of very specific things.
 But I think one of the promises over time is that all the smart contracts and that exists on we'll call them altcoins could exist here in a federation.